mishashevelinn/Project/README.md

 3. if we found a single cycle, using the statement:

-    **If there is a single path of length less than g - 2, it's the shortest path.**
+    **If there is a single path of length less than g - 1, it's the shortest path.**

-    we recognize it as set of edges from which random edge is removed `replaceEdgeOnCycle()`,
+    we recognize this path as set of edges from which random edge is removed `replaceEdgeOnCycle()`,

     and the edge `(u,v)` is added to `E` with `connect(u,v)`